Dear Shareholders Swastika Investmart Limited

 The Company recognizes the responsibilities towards society and strongly intends to contribute towards development of knowledge based economy.

-Pursuant to provisions of Section 135(9) of the Companies Act 2013, where the amount to be spent by a company under sub-section (5) of Section 135 does not exceed 50 lakhs (Indian Rupees Fifty lakhs), the requirement under sub-section (1) of Section 135 of the Companies Act 2013, constitution of the Corporate Social Responsibility Committee shall not be applicable and the functions of such Committee provided under this section shall, in such cases, be discharged by the Board of Directors of such company.
-At present company is not required to constitute any CSR committee as CSR amount is less than 50 Lakhs.
+Pursuant to provisions of Section 135(9) of the Companies Act 2013, where the amount to be spent by a company under sub-section (5) of Section 135 does not exceed 50 lakhs (Indian Rupees Fifty Lakhs), the requirement under sub-section (1) of Section 135 of the Companies Act 2013, constitution of the Corporate Social Responsibility Committee shall not be applicable and the functions of such Committee provided under this section shall, in such cases, be discharged by the Board of Directors of such company.
+At present company is not required to constitute any CSR committee as amount to be spent in CSR is less than 50 Lakhs.

 The Companys CSR Policy is available on the Companys web-link: